DataDog/watermarkpodautoscaler/README.md

 # Watermark Pod Autoscaler Controller

+**Disclaimer**: This project is still a work in progress, the API might change.

 ## Overview

 The Watermark Pod Autoscaler (WPA) Controller is a custom controller that extends the Horizontal Pod Autoscaler or HPA.